MarkDuLJ/calculator/README.md

 ### Precondition:

-    -Parenthesis will always be balanced.
+    - Parenthesis will always be balanced.
-    -Only the add and multiply functions will be called.
+    - Only the add and multiply functions will be called.
-    -There will always be a single space between the function arguments.
+    - There will always be a single space between the function arguments.
+    - Don't have to deal with inputting negative numbers

+### Instruction

+There's helper.js file to warp all the needed functions and calc.js to carry out main logic.

+Code can run without modification.

+Code can support an arbitrary number of arguments.

+Code can add more operation functions easily.

+Code can treat malformed expressions very well.

 ### Scipt Format